 Chairman of the Board

 Hill: North Korea refused nuclear declaration

-Takashi Sakamoto and Takeo Miyazaki / Yomiuri Shimbun
+Takashi Sakamoto and Takeo Miyazaki / Yomiuri Shimbun Correspondents

-Christopher Hill, the chief U.S. envoy at the six-party talks on North Korea's nuclear programs, told the
+Christopher Hill, the chief U.S. envoy at the six-party talks on North Korea's nuclear programs, told

-nuclear technology transfers, according to sources close to Congress.
+and nuclear technology transfers, according to sources close to Congress.

 Speaking during a closed-door hearing at the Senate Foreign Relations Committee on North Korea's nuclear

 program and U.S.-North Korea ties, Hill made clear that negotiations at the six-party talks have degenerated

 Hill previously said North Korea's complete declaration of its nuclear programs and disablement of nuclear